Lantana camara: Toxicity

 Lantana camara is known to be toxic to livestock such as cattle, sheep, horses, dogs and goats.
-The active substances causing toxicity in grazing animals are pentacyclic triterpenoids, which result in liver damage and photosensitivity.
+The active substances causing toxicity in grazing animals are pentacyclic triterpenoids called Lantadenes, which result in liver damage and photosensitivity.
 L. camara also excretes allelopathic chemicals, which reduce the growth of surrounding plants by inhibiting germination and root elongation.

 The toxicity of L. camara to humans is undetermined, with several studies suggesting that ingesting berries can be toxic to humans, such as a study by O. P. Sharma which states "Green unripe fruits of the plant are toxic to humans".
 North Carolina State University's Extension Gardener website states that ingestion of the flowers, fruits, and leaves can cause vomiting, diarrhea, difficulty breathing, and liver failure, while the leaves can cause contact dermatitis.
 A field guide by the US Department of the Army says the plant can even be fatal.
 Contrarily, some studies have claimed that the species poses no risk to humans when eaten, and is in fact edible when ripe.